RandomOutcome/Domoticz-Tapo-P100-Plugin/README.md

 The loosely coupled approach has been adopted as the plugp100 library uses an asyncio approach which causes errors if implemented directly inside a Domoticz
 *plugin.py* module.

-For security the username, password and ip address are passwed to the *p100.py* module via the environemnt to the details will not be visible to system utilities.
+For security the username, password and ip address are passwed to the *p100.py* module via the environment so the details will not be visible to system utilities.

 **command line usage**